 However, outputs still matter.

-Just to be clear: Simply put, outputs refer to changes in skills or abilities, or the availability of new products and services.
+Just to be clear: Simply put, outputs refer to changes in skills or abilities or the availability of new products and services.
 In plain lingo: Outputs are what we plan to do to achieve a result.

 Language is important